-Details of the HPI Group's key policies, practices and the Charter for the Company Board are available at www.hpitrust.com.au.
+Details of the HPI Group's key policies, practices and the Board Charter are available at www.hpitrust.com.au.

-Responsibility for HPI's proper corporate governance rests with the Company Board.
-The Company Board's guiding principle in meeting this responsibility is to act honestly, in good faith and in the best interests of the HPI Group, in accordance with the law and HPI's Code of Conduct.
+Responsibility for HPI's proper corporate governance rests with the Board whose guiding principle in meeting this responsibility is to act honestly, in good faith and in the best interests of the HPI Group, in accordance with the law and HPI's Code of Conduct.
 The Board, will monitor the operational and financial position and performance of HPI and oversee its business strategy, including considering and approving the operating budget and Strategic Plan of HPI.
 The Board is committed to maximising performance, generating appropriate levels of Securityholder value and financial return, and sustaining the growth and success of the HPI Group.
 In conducting HPI's business with these objectives, the Board seeks to ensure that the HPI Group is properly managed to protect and enhance Securityholder interests, and that the Directors operate in an appropriate environment of corporate governance.